 - Follow instructions on the sterilizer (they vary).

 - Make sure your baby’s bottles are safe to steam.

 - Place the bottle upside down in the sterilizer.

 - Cover the sterilizer, turn it on, and leave it until it finishes and it cools down.

-- Most of these sterilizers keep bottles sterile for 6 hours, but remember to check the specific indications on it.
+- Most of these sterilizers keep bottles sterile for 6 hours but remember to check the specific indications on them.

-- You can put the bottles in the microwave or in a microwave steamer.
+- You can put the bottles in the microwave or a microwave steamer.

 - Make sure to separate all parts of the bottle before putting it in the microwave.

 - If you placed the bottles alone in the microwave, it takes 90 seconds to sterilize.
 If they’re inside the steamer it takes 3-8 minutes.